MTG/freesound/_docs/api/source/overview.rst

   curl "http://www.freesound.org/apiv2/search/text/?query=piano&token=YOUR_API_KEY"

 However, there are some APIv2 resources that require the use of OAuth2 authentication.
-Please, read the :ref:`authentication` docs for a complete description of both authentication methods and on how to use them.
+Please, read the :ref:`authentication` docs for a complete description of both authentication methods and how to use them.

 Resources